Trudeau discontinues Emergencies Act

 Trudeau said he is "confident" now that "existing laws and bylaws" are "sufficient to keep people safe."

-He, however, appeared to signal that the federal government was ready to step in if the situation goes awry.
+However, he appeared to signal that the federal government was ready to step in if the situation goes awry.

-"We will continue to be there to support local and provincial authorities if and when needed", the PM said.
+"We will continue to be there to support local and provincial authorities if and when needed," the PM said.

-Nearly 200 people have been arrested as police cracked down on the Freedom Convoy protests, with over 100 facing various charges.
+Nearly 200 people were arrested as police cracked down on the Freedom Convoy protests, with over 100 facing various charges.
 Organizers like Tamara Lich were also arrested last week.
 Lich was denied bail with the judge stating this week that her continued detention is "necessary for the protection and safety of the public."

-The prime minister's decision, which takes effect Wednesday evening, came only two days after Canadian lawmakers greenlighted the extension the emergency powers.
-At the time, Trudeau that the situation was "fragile" and still an "emergency."
+The prime minister's decision, which takes effect on Wednesday evening, came only two days after Canadian lawmakers greenlighted the extension of the emergency powers.
+At the time, Trudeau said that the situation was "fragile" and still an "emergency."